scpwiki/wikijump/ftml/README.md

 // Parse the token list to produce an AST.
 //
 // Note that this produces a `ParseResult<SyntaxTree>`, which records the
-// parsing errors in addition to the final result. let result = ftml::parse(&log, &tokens);
+// parsing warnings in addition to the final result. let result = ftml::parse(&log, &tokens);

-// Here we extract the tree separately from the error list.
+// Here we extract the tree separately from the warning list.
 //
 // Now we have the final AST, as well as all the issues that
-// occurred during the parsing process. let (tree, errors) = result.into();
+// occurred during the parsing process. let (tree, warnings) = result.into();
 ```

 ### JSON Serialization